Stephen Decatur: Death

 After the funeral, rumors circulated of a last-minute conversation between the duelists that could have avoided the deadly outcome of the duel and, moreover, that the seconds involved might have been planning for such an outcome and accordingly made no real attempts to stop the duel.
-Decatur's wife Susan held an even more damning view of the matter and spent much of her remaining life pursuing justice for what she termed "the assassins" involved.

-Decatur's widow, Susan, tried for several years to obtain a pension from the U.S. Government.
+Decatur's widow, Susan, held an even more damning view of the matter and spent much of her remaining life pursuing justice for what she termed "the assassins" involved.
+Susan Decatur also tried for several years to obtain a pension from the U.S. Government.
 By an act of Congress on March 3, 1837, she was granted a pension retroactive to Decatur's death.

 Legacy

 Although he died at a relatively young age, Decatur helped determine the direction of the young nation playing a significant role establishing its identity.
 For his heroism in the Barbary Wars and the War of 1812, Decatur emerged as an icon of American naval history and was roundly admired by most of his contemporaries as well as the citizenry: